tekknolagi/tekknolagi.github.com/_posts/2025-11-10-compiler-effects.md

 lists.
 JSC does this very clever thing where they have "functors" that they pass in as arguments that compress/summarize what they want to out of an instruction's effects.

+Let's take a look at how the DFG (for example) uses these heap ranges in analysis.
+The DFG is structured in such a way that it can make use of the DOMJIT heap ranges directly, which is neat.

 Here's a very terse pseudo-code version of what they do to look at before you read the C++: